cvteras/cvteras/README.md

 ## Hi 👋

-I do a bunch of quant stuff for energy corporates
+A bunch of quant stuff

-In a past life I was an academic with a chemistry background

 **Repositories are regularly added sequentially**
 ___________________________________________